 Your donations are an investment in people’s lives and the Center is deeply committed to ensuring that every dime is spent with care.
 Programs and services are constantly evaluated for effectiveness through the collection of data and experiences that tell the story of how deeply people’s lives have been impacted.
 Donors should take pride in what the Center has been able to accomplish through their generosity.
 Download this year’s Impact Report.

-As challenging as this year has been for all of us, we are in this together.
-As a community we are strong and I am very grateful for the thousands of people who have come forward to donate, volunteer, and send us encouraging words as we rise to meet this moment and respond to unprecedented adversity.
-We are in the process of hiring two new mental health clinicians, established a partnership with the Queer and Trans Youth Collective in Fair Oaks, and are opening a sexual health center in South Sacramento to meet increasing demand for services and to expand our reach.
+As challenging as the last 18 months have been for all of us, we are still in this together.
+I am very grateful for the thousands of people who have stepped forward to donate, volunteer, and send us encouraging words as we continue to rise to meet this moment and respond to continued unprecedented adversity.

-As we prepare for 2021, I have tremendous hope that we will come out of this period in our history more resilient than ever and I look forward to sharing our plans in the coming months.
+I know that we will come out of this period in our history stronger than ever and I look forward to sharing our plans in the coming months.
 Thank you for your support in this endeavor to create a region where LGBTQ+ people thrive.